edev/mechanical_keyboard/README.md

 I don't know, yet.
 People seem to swear by Durock, but I need to do a lot more research.

-KristoferYee's beginners guide recommends screw-in stabilizers and recommends against snap-in stabilizers because the latter can easily snap out of place.
+KristoferYee's beginners guide recommends screw-in stabilizers and recommends against snap-in stabilizers because the latter can easily snap out of place [1].
 This sounds like good advice to me.

 ## Keycaps